Last updated on September 17th, 2019 at 11:25 pm

 THE ULTIMATE TYPES OF PASTA LIST

 Now that we’ve taken a peek on some of the theories behind the origin of pasta, let’s get to to good part, shall we?
 Below is an extensive list of the many different types of pasta commonly used in kitchens all over the world, along with some key facts about each one.
 Enjoy!
 Or check out our selection of Italian pasta if you feel hungry right now or learn how to make pasta from scratch.

 If you can imagine a thicker version of spaghetti with a hole running through the middle, that would be bucatini.
 In fact, the name of this pasta is derived from the Italian word “buco,” which means “hole.”
-Bucatini originated in the Italian regions of Naples, Liguria and Lazio, and is typically served with savory items such as pancetta, guanciale (a cured meat) in the traditional bucatini all amatriciana sauce recipe, cheese, eggs, anchovies, and sardines, or with a buttery sauce.
+Bucatini originated in the Italian regions of Naples, Liguria and Lazio, and is typically served with savory items such as pancetta, guanciale (a cured meat) in the traditional bucatini all amatriciana sauce recipe, cheese, eggs, anchovies, and sardines, and with a buttery sauce.

 Penne pasta features a small cylindrical shape, and is one of the 10 most popular types of pasta in the world in terms of consumption volume.
 Born in Sicily and perfected all over Italy, penne is often stuffed with various fillings (e.g., spinach and ricotta) and served in a variety of tomato-based or cream-based sauces, or vegetables like in our penne alla campagnola recipe.

 Scialatelli is similar to fettucine and/or linguine in appearance, but with a shorter length.
 It originated on southern Italy’s Amalfi coast, and is commonly served with various types of fish and seafood sauces.